hygro5d/Task-App/README.md

 # Task-App
-My todo app!
+My very basic todo app!
 Keep track of all the tasks you need to complete in a single place.

 - Add new tasks with just a few clicks
 - Mark tasks as complete when you're finished